killown/hyprpybar/README.md

 mkdir ~/.config/hyprpanel; cp config/* ~/.config/hyprpanel
 ```

+if you prefer the compiled version, just use /opt/hyprpanel/hyprpanel.bin

 [](https://www.youtube.com/watch?v=UYnr8RLHP7c "Youtube Video")

 The info panel is intended to be used with hyprshell plugin